yosoyjay/vmss-multiple-vnets/README.md

 ## Connecting the Front-End Networks

 The options to connect the front-end networks are to use peering setup between all the VNETs or using the hub-spoke setup with a Network Virtual Appliance (e.g. Azure Firewall) to route the traffic.
-These options are discussed here: Hub-spoke network topology in Azure - Azure Architecture Center | Microsoft Learn.
+These options are discussed here [Hub-spoke network topology in Azure - Azure Architecture Center](https://learn.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke?tabs=cli).